If your Looker admin has enabled the IDE Metadata Sidebar Labs feature, users with

 For LookML objects that are used in multiple models, the metadata panel will provide a drop-down menu so you can select the model for which you want to see metadata:

-The information in the metadata panel depends on the type of LookML object selected and how the object is used in your project.
-You can use metadata to better understand many aspects of your project, such as:
+The information displayed in the metadata panel depends on the type of LookML object selected and how the object is used in your project.
+You can use metadata to better understand many aspects of your project, as described in the following sections.

 Metadata for views